ieeesb-nitdgp/insight/_posts/2020-03-26-CollegeBreaks.md

 last_added: true
 hidden: false
 ---
 After our semester examinations end, we return home for a month or two.
 Many of the students have already planned everything about how they are going to use this time judiciously, while many are completely in the dark.
-This article is meant to provide you with some ideas as to make good use of this vital time in your college lives.
+This article is meant to provide you with some ideas to make good use of this vital time in your college lives.

 ![](https://github.com/monsij/insight/raw/master/assets/images/mainpic.jpg)